galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 >
 {: .question}

-Output is again separated to a collecton of individual tables, but with assigned `cluster`.
+Output is again separated into a collection of individual tables but with assigned `cluster`.

 ## Compute template